YBHwang/clova-developer-guide/en/CIC/References/CICInterface/Settings.md

 You must update or synchronize the settings information using Settings in the following situations:

-* When the user is looks up the client device settings information from the Clova app, **the settins information needs to be synchronized**.
+* When the user is looking up the client device settings information from the Clova app, **the settings information needs to be synchronized**.
 * When the user has **changed the device settings information from the Clova app**, you need to update the changes in the device settings information.
 * When the user has **changed the settings information directly** from the client device, you need to update the changes in the Clova app.